How To Become A Minimalist In 30 Days

 That includes makeup, perfume, hair products, skin products, nail polish, hair ties, etc.

-When getting rid of personal products, imagine I’m going somewhere on a trip for a couple of weeks.
+When getting rid of personal products, I imagine I’m going somewhere on a trip for a couple of weeks.

 When this happens, I take a couple of personal products I TRULY need and use them.
+Then, my cupboard contains only the stuff I don’t use regularly.

 Then, you can give things you don’t use to friends and family, sell new items, or donate lightly used items.